rstacruz/til-2013/_posts/2015-02-26-organizing-js.md

 });
 ```

-### Including
+### Using behaviors
-Then just include them all.
+Just include them all into one file.
 In Rails, this should be as easy as:

 ```js
 //= require_tree ./behaviors